josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🗝️_Politics_Memory_Work/🏛_british_museum_act_1963_futility.md

 ## 🏮 Footer

-*British Museum Act (1963 Futility)* is a living node of the Polaris Protocol.
+*🏛️ British Museum Act (1963 Futility)* is a living node of the Polaris Protocol.
 It documents how statute itself can become a containment script: freezing theft into heritage, and exhausting any attempt at restitution.

 > 📡 Cross-references: